masamitsu-murase/single_binary_stackless_python/Doc/c-api/stackless.rst

    The API for soft-switchable extension function has been added on a provisional basis (see :pep:`411` for details.)

-A soft switchable extension function or method is a function or method defined by an extension module written in C. In contrast to an normal C-function you can soft-switch tasklets while this function executes.
-Soft-switchable functions obey the stackless-protocol.
+A soft-switchable extension function or method is a function or method defined by an extension module written in C. In contrast to an normal C-function you can soft-switch tasklets while this function executes.
+Soft-switchable functions obey the Stackless-protocol.
 At the C-language level such a function or method is made from 3 C-definitions:

 1. A declaration object of type :c:type:`PyStacklessFunctionDeclaration_Type`.
    It declares the soft-switchable function and must be declared as a global variable.
-2. A conventional extension function, that uses :c:func:`PyStackless_CallFunction` to call the soft switchable function.
+2. A conventional extension function, that uses :c:func:`PyStackless_CallFunction` to call the soft-switchable function.
 3. A C-function of type ``slp_softswitchablefunc``.
-This function provides the implemantation of the soft switchable function.
+This function provides the implemantation of the soft-switchable function.

-To create a soft switchable function declaration simply define it as a static variable and call :c:func:`PyStackless_InitFunctionDeclaration` from your module init code to initialise it.
+To create a soft-switchable function declaration simply define it as a static variable and call :c:func:`PyStackless_InitFunctionDeclaration` from your module init code to initialise it.
 See the example code in the source of the extension module `_teststackless <https://github.com/stackless-dev/stackless/blob/master-slp/Stackless/module/_teststackless.c>`_.